Jon Worth: Professional career

-He is a visiting professor at the College of Europe in Bruges, where he has been teaching since the 2015–16 academic year.
-He teaches students in the politics department about online communications and the EU and (together with Pierpaolo Settembri and Costanza Hermanin) runs the negotiation simulation.
+He was a visiting professor at the College of Europe in Bruges, where he had been teaching from 2015–16 academic year to 2025-26 academic year.
+He is a university lecturer in political communications.
+He taught students in the politics department about online communications in the EU and (together with Pierpaolo Settembri and Costanza Hermanin) ran a negotiation simulation.

+He became significantly involved in advocacy and analysis of Brexit.
 As a UK citizen in Germany, he has regularly appeared in the German media to talk about Brexit.
+He documented Brexit in detail, creating more than 50 diagrams and 200 blog posts on the topic.
+From January to March 2019 he wrote 27 flowcharts documenting possible future eventualities.
+Officials in the British government liked his diagrams so much they printed them out and hung them on their walls.
+He cast a vote for Remain.

 He is a member of the Europe Policy Group of the World Economic Forum and the Transparency International EU Advisory Group.

-In the summer of 2022, he started the #CrossBorderRail campaign drawing attention to issues within the European rail network, and specifically the border connections between countries.